 Gretl has held NIHR Doctoral and Post-Doctoral Fellowship Awards and a Stepping Stone Fellowship from the University of Manchester, which enabled further research into osteoarthritis and outcomes following joint replacement.

 Gretl has methodological experience of surveys, cross sectional, longitudinal, intervention and mixed methods studies and systematic reviews.

 Her teaching experience has included curriculum development and teaching of undergraduate units in epidemiology and public health and dissertation; and post-graduate units in critical appraisal and evidence synthesis and research design.
 She has supervised at both undergraduate and postgraduate levels.

-Gretl is currently the Reviews Editor for the Journal of Health and Social Care in the Community and is a member of the NIHR Doctoral Awards Panel.
+Gretl is currently the Reviews Editor for the Journal of Health and Social Care in the Community and is deputy chair of one of the NIHR Doctoral Awards Panel.
 Gretl became a Queens Nursing Institute (QNI) Fellow in 2012 in recognition of her research in community nursing and primary care.
 She holds an honorary research contract with the Arthritis Research UK Primary Care Centre, Keele University.

 PhD Nursing, University of Manchester

 MSc (Public Health), University of Manchester